Kanye West Says Porn Addiction Has Impacted His ‘Every Choice’ From Age 5 To Now

-The rapper, who’s releasing his “Jesus Is King” album on Friday, spoke with Zane Lowe on Apple Music’s Beats 1 and a lot was discussed.
+The rapper, who said he was releasing his “Jesus Is King” album on Friday, spoke with Zane Lowe on Apple Music’s Beats 1 and a lot was discussed.
 One of the biggest topics brought up was West’s experience with sex and pornography.

+During the interview, which was recorded in Wyoming earlier this week, Kanye talked about how Playboy magazine ignited his addiction to pornography.

 “Now I’m letting you know what Jesus has done for me,” he said.
 “I’m no longer a slave.
 I’m a son, now, a son of God.
 I’m thinking of something I wanna say out loud — Christian innovator.
 When you’re thinking about the church—because it has to stand on the word so hard — it loves to be extra traditional to the point of blocking innovation.”